Nomen oblitum

-In zoological nomenclature, a nomen oblitum (plural: nomina oblita; Latin for "forgotten name") is a disused scientific name which has been declared to be obsolete (figuratively "forgotten") in favor of another "protected" name.
+In zoological nomenclature, a nomen oblitum (plural: nomina oblita; Latin for 'forgotten name') is a scientific name that has been declared to be obsolete (figuratively "forgotten") in favor of a "protected" name.

-In its present meaning, the nomen oblitum came into being with the fourth edition (1999) of the International Code of Zoological Nomenclature.
+The designation nomen oblitum with its present meaning commenced with the fourth edition (1999) of the International Code of Zoological Nomenclature.
 After 1 January 2000, a scientific name may be formally declared to be a nomen oblitum when it satisfies the following conditions: